 These example observations demonstrated that the velocity structure of the Antarctic ice sheet, as in the case of Greenland, is constantly evolving with time, and that this evolution needs to be inscribed into Earth System Data Records (ESDRs).

 These observations are crucial to help develop a new generation of ice sheet numerical models capable of more realistic predictions of the evolution of ice sheets in a warming climate that those presented in prior Intergovernmental Panel on Climate Change reports which ignored the dynamics of glaciers and ice streams.

 Our project will provide continent wide observations of ice motion for years spanning from 1996 to 2009, at high resolution (a few 100 m), high precision (a few meters per year), with a thorough coverage of major glaciers and ice streams.
-These ESDRs of ice motion will be made available to the scientific community at large through the National Snow and Ice Data Center (NSIDC), Boulder, Colorado.
+These ESDRs of ice motion will be made available to the scientific community at large through NASA's National Snow and Ice Data Center (NSIDC) Distributed Active Archive Center (DAAC) in Boulder, Colorado.

 These records will provide timely inputs to cryosphere and climate change research projects and serve as a reference for future observations.
-The work will be based on extensive experience deriving such products for research projects funded by the NASA Cryospheric Sciences Program in the past 10 years.
+The work will be based on extensive experience deriving such products for research projects funded by NASA's Cryospheric Sciences Program in the past 10 years.